ResoluteSatyr/Pong/README.md

 # Pong
-This is a Ping Pong game created on Python
+This is a Ping Pong game created on Python using Pycharm